 A bachelor's degree program in multimedia and animation provides an outlet for creativity by helping prepare you for a career in journalism, television, film, advertising or game development.
-See below for more details on classes and distance learning options.
+Get the details on classes and distance learning options.
 Schools offering Animation degrees can also be found in these popular choices.

 What Is a Bachelor's Degree In Multimedia And Animation?

 Degree programs in multimedia and animation are generally 4-year, liberal arts programs that focus on the creation of written, visual and audio art in all forms of media, from print to radio and cinema to television.
-Degree titles you can find include the Bachelor of Arts (B.A.) in Graphic Design, B.A. in Animation and Digital Arts, B.A. in 3D Animation/Game Development and B.A. in Multimedia Communications.
+Degree titles you can find include the Bachelor of Arts (B.A.) in Graphic Design, Bachelor of Fine Arts (B.F.A.) in Digital Art and Animation, B.A. in 3D Animation/Game Development and B.A. in Multimedia Communications.
 Within these programs, you can often specialize in a particular area such as 3D computer animation, special effects or experimental animation.